canjs/canjs/view/stache/doc/helpers/joinBase.md

 @body

-The `~` helper is used to create urls within your application for static resources, such as images.
+The `joinBase` helper is used to create urls within your application for static resources, such as images.
 An example usage:

-    {{~ "hello/" name ".png"}}
+    {{joinBase "hello/" name ".png"}}

 Where `name` is a scope value, this might return `http://example.com/app/hello/world.png` if the application is `http://example.com/app`.

 The url to join with is determined by the following factors:

-* If attempting to load a relative url, such as `{{~ "../foo.png"}}` and using StealJS the template's address will be used as a reference to look up the location.
+* If attempting to load a relative url, such as `{{joinBase "../foo.png"}}` and using StealJS the template's address will be used as a reference to look up the location.
 * If the `can.baseURL` string is set, this will be used.
 * If the `System.baseURL` is set, this will be used.
 * Lastly we fall back to `location.pathname`.